Beverley McLachlin

 In any democratic system, the courts must always be the trusted ultimate arbiters, which is why they hold such an eminent position in society.
 Once they betray that trust, they shred their own authority, respect and legitimacy.

 Trust detriment, through poor decision making, reflects organisational cultures that do not focus on public interests.
 Such cultures promote short-term, small time power assertions, over longer-term public faith.
-Senior leaders, lacking willingness to tackle the cultural and systemic problems, undermine public faith, contributing to a lack of public confidence and trust in the entire system.
+Senior leaders, lacking willingness to tackle endemic cultural and systemic problems, undermine public faith, contributing to a lack of public confidence and trust in the entire system.

 This represents a systemic, co-ordinated evasion of accountability.
 We need to be aware of creeping authoritarianism, to ensure democratic freedoms apply to everyone.
 If they don’t, they’ll soon apply to no one.